Sitta carolinensis carolinensis, S. c. nelsoni

 An earlier date is 21 Aug 2021 Crescent Lake NWR, Garden Co.

 The dates above are from areas where the species is not known to breed.
 While nuthatches are usually considered sedentary, some may disperse in fall to areas where the species may be rare or absent as a breeder (Phillips 1986).
+Notably, a few presumably wandering carolinensis have been reported on the Pine Ridge during the date range cited for Winter.
 There are a few dates after mid-May in areas where habitat suggests breeding is possible but not known.

 Birds in the Scottsbluff area 14 Dec 2002 and 20 Dec 2003 were identified as carolinensis, demonstrating that both subspecies may occur in areas of the Panhandle where they do not breed, especially in the western North Platte River Valley.